iLib-js/ilib-mono/README.md

 - "comment" - a comment for the translator to give more context
 - "locale" - the source locale of this resource
 - "category" - the plural category for a plural resource
+- "context" - the context field for this resource
+- "formatted" - for Android resources, the formatted attribute of a resource

 #### Element Parts